Need more information or have questions? Call 360-385-9160.

 - Used – Pour into designated drums at Transfer Station/Recycle Center or Quilcene Drop Box, or take to HHW Facility.

-- Contaminated with oils, solvents, gas, etc. – Bring closed container to HHW Facility.
+- Contaminated with oils, solvents, gas, etc. – Visit Hazardous Waste page for where and when to dispose of these.

 Appliances – If working may be accepted at Habitat for Humanity or Waste not Want Not.
 Call first.